trueos/trueos-docs/trueos-handbook/luminaplugins.rst

    : Application Menu

 Adds an application menu, seen in
-:numref:`Figure %s <luminapanelplugin2>`, which shortcuts to the user's home directory, a shortcut to the operating system’s graphical software management utility (if one exists), a shortcut to the operating system’s Control Panel (if available), and a list of installed software sorted by categories.
-This plugin is a primary menu like the start button, and will open when the :kbd:`Windows` key is pressed.
+:numref:`Figure %s <luminapanelplugin2>`.
+This is a shortcut to the user's home directory, a shortcut to the operating system’s graphical software management utility (if one exists), a shortcut to the operating system’s Control Panel (if available), and a list of installed software sorted by categories.
+This plugin is a primary menu like the start button, and opens when the :kbd:`Windows` key is pressed.

 .. _Panel Audio Player: